atsepkov/RapydScript/README.md

 Notice that `Something` class has no `__init__` method.
 Like in Python, this method is optional for classes.
 If you omit it, an empty constructor will automatically get created for you by RapydScript (or when inheriting, the parent's constructor will be used).
 Also notice that we never inherited from SomethingElse class, yet we can invoke its methods.
 This brings us to the next point, the only real advantage of inheriting from another class (which you can't gain by calling the other classes method as shown above) is that the omitted methods are automatically copied from the parent.
 Admittedly, we might also care about `isinstance()` method, to have it work with the non-main parent, which is equivalent to JavaScript's `instanceof` operator.

-**NOTE:** If you compile your code without `--screw-ie8` flag, the constructor will be executed every time you create a subclass of the given class.
-In most cases this will not hurt you, but in some cases you could see odd side-effects.
-For example, having a `print()` statement in the parent constructor will cause its contents to be output for every subclass, even if you do not explicitly create an instance. `--screw-ie8` option fixes this issue, at the expense of compatibility with Internet Explorer 6-8.
+To reuse portions of other classes similar to how one would expect via multiple inheritance, RapydScript also allows `mixin`s.
+To declare class with a few mixins simply use a decorator:

+	@mixin(Predator, Maneuverable)
+	class Shark(Fish):
+		def __init__(self):
+			Fish.__init__(self)
+			self.bites = True
+			self.damage = 999

-There is also a convenience function in RapydScript called `mixin` that lets you assign all methods of a given class to another, like Python's multiple inheritance:
+There is also a convenience function in RapydScript called `merge` that lets you assign all methods of a given class to another, it gives you a bit more control than a `mixin` at the expense of prettier syntax:

-	mixin(Snake, Animal, false)     # add Animal's methods to Snake, don't overwrite ones already declared in Snake mixin(Snake, Animal, true)      # add Animal's methods to Snake, overwriting ones already declared in Snake
+	merge(Snake, Animal, false)     # add Animal's methods to Snake, don't overwrite ones already declared in Snake merge(Snake, Animal, true)      # add Animal's methods to Snake, overwriting ones already declared in Snake

 To summarize classes, assume they work the same way as in Python, plus a few bonus cases.
 The following, for example, are equivalent: